PingOne Advanced Identity Cloud

 1. Update the client configuration to require resource owner consent.

-In the Identity Cloud admin UI, go to Applications > myClient > Sign On > General Settings, click Show advanced settings.
+In the Advanced Identity Cloud admin UI, go to Applications > myClient > Sign On > General Settings, click Show advanced settings.

 Under Authentication, clear Implied Consent and save your change.